ivandotv/pumpit/README.md

 instanceA.c === instanceA.b.c
 ```

+### Transient

-- `transient` - This is the **default scope**.
+This is the **default scope**.
 Every time the value is requested, a new value will be returned (resolved).
 In the case of `classes`, it will be a new instance every time, in the case of factories, the factory function will be executed every time.

 In the next example, both `A` and `B` instances will have a different `C` instance.